sirisian/ecmascript-types/typeprogramming.md

 The recursion is the same shape as TypeScript's; what disappears is the encoding of "reach the callback's first parameter" as nested conditional inference.

 **`ConstructorParameters` and `InstanceType`.** Half of this pair dissolves.
 In this proposal a class's type object *is* the class and the class name *is* its instance type — there is no `typeof C` constructor-type / instance-type split — so `InstanceType<typeof C>` has no job: you already hold `C`.
-What remains meaningful is reflecting construct signatures — which the declaration-reflection model does not yet surface: `ClassReflection` carries `name`, `type`, `abstract`, and `metadata`, and fields, accessors, methods, and operators each have a context, but the constructor has none.
-R1 therefore adds a `Reflect.ClassConstructor` context returning the constructor's overload list in the existing `FunctionSignatureReflection` shape:
+What remains meaningful is reflecting construct signatures — which the declaration-reflection model does not yet surface: `ClassReflection` carries `name`, `type`, `abstract`, and `metadata`, and fields, accessors, methods, and operators each have a context, and the constructor is the method named `'constructor'`: `Reflect.ClassMethod` returns its overload list in the existing `FunctionSignatureReflection` shape, and `Reflect.ClassMethodParameter` its parameters, which is how [decorators.md](decorators.md)'s dependency-injection example reads them.
+No separate `Reflect.ClassConstructor` context exists:

 ```ts
 // TypeScript